24 Simple Habits That Can Improve Your Vision

 Turn down the heat in your house

 Heat dries out the air, which, in turn, dries out your eyes.
 In the winter, you might also try adding some humidity with a humidifier or even bunching a lot of plants together in the room in which you spend the most time.
-Sleeping in a colder room can also help to boost your metabolism.
+Find out what eye boogers reveal about your health.

 Wear sunglasses whenever you leave the house